-The CY8C34 parts contain two Digital to Analog Convertors (DACs).
+The CY8C38 parts contain up to four Digital to Analog Convertors (DACs).
 Each DAC is 8-bit and can be configured for either voltage or current output.
 The DACs support CapSense, power supply regulation, and waveform generation.
 Each DAC has the following features: